 - Spot colours - all spot colours need to be converted to CMYK before creating the PDF.
 If the PDF is set up with spot colours these will be converted before printing and may cause incorrect colour reproduction.

 The artwork for your roller banners should be set up to the appropriate chosen width and height.
 The bottom 100mm of the banner material stays within the Roller Banner mechanism at the bottom of the banner and won't be seen.
-Please bear this in mind when setting up your artwork as it must be set up to the correct size.
-The print ready PDF must be at least 300dpi with a 3mm bleed if appropriate.
+Please also leave 30mm clear of logo's and content at the top for the header bar.
+The print ready PDF should ideally be 300dpi, but this can be reduced if the file size is unmanageable.
+Please do not supply anything lower than 150dpi.
 It's fine to set the artwork up at 1/2 or 1/4 size as long as the dpi remains 300 at full size.
+There is no need to provide bleed around the edges on roller banners.

 The visible panel is available in either a 800mm or 850mm width, and is 2,000mm high.